 Displayr incorporates advances in AI technology into our software to make it easier for you to analyze your data.
 These methods are built off of OpenAI technology to provide new and improved features in the software.

 This article will walk you through different options that are available in Displayr.
+For more in-depth information and examples see Using OpenAI in Displayr.

 - Built-in Displayr AI vs OpenAI Connection